inventree/inventree-docs/docs/start/migrate.md

 ### Initialize New Database

-Configure the new database using the normal processes (see [Configuration](/start/config))
+Configure the new database using the normal processes (see [Configuration](../config))

 Then, ensure that the database schema are correctly initialized in the new database:

 ```
-python3 InvenTree/manage.py makemigrations
-python3 InvenTree/manage.py migrate --run-syncdb
+invoke migrate
 ```

 ### Import Data